GZhonghui/Star/README.md

 - [eliza](https://github.com/elizaOS/eliza) AI机器人 Autonomous agents for everyone
 - [jan](https://github.com/janhq/jan) Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better
+- [gpt-researcher](https://github.com/assafelovic/gpt-researcher) LLM based autonomous agent that conducts deep local and web research on any topic and generates a long report with citations

 ## CG